-A settlor with the intention to move to the U.S. may establish a domestic U.S. trust prior to formally emigrating.
-Depending on the settlor’s home country, the trust may provide more testamentary freedom and easier administration than is available in the settlor’s home country or in the country where the settlor’s assets are situated.
+A settlor intending to move to the U.S. may establish a domestic U.S. trust prior to formal emigration.
+Depending on the settlor’s home country, the trust may provide more testamentary freedom and easier administration than in the settlor’s home country or in the country where the settlor’s assets are situated.

-South Dakota trust law offers a variety of advantages beneficial for an international family’s planning objectives: unlimited perpetuity period, no state income tax levied on trusts, low state premium tax for life insurance premiums, domestic asset protection provisions and trust records sealed in perpetuity.
+South Dakota trust law offers a variety of advantages beneficial to the planning objectives of an international family: unlimited perpetuity period, no state income tax levied on trusts, low state premium tax for life insurance premiums, domestic asset protection provisions and trust records sealed in perpetuity.

 There are different types of South Dakota trusts which KENDRIS TRUSTEES (USA) LLC offers.
 The most important ones are the following:

-The South Dakota dynasty trust is a perfect vehicle for leaving assets to a U.S. beneficiary while at the same time avoiding probate procedures in the U.S. The South Dakota dynasty trust protects the U.S. beneficiaries from U.S. gift taxes upon the establishment of the U.S. trust by the foreign settlor as well as from U.S. estate or generation-skipping transfer tax.
-The dynasty trust can continue perpetually for the U.S. beneficiaries with no limitation for duration.
+The South Dakota dynasty trust is a perfect vehicle for passing assets to a U.S. beneficiary while avoiding probate procedures in the U.S. The South Dakota dynasty trust protects the U.S. beneficiaries from U.S. gift taxes upon the establishment of the trust by the foreign settlor as well as from U.S. estate or generation-skipping transfer tax.
+It can continue perpetually for the U.S. beneficiaries without time limitation.

 A foreign grantor trust is established by a non-U.S. settlor for the benefit of U.S. and non-U.S. beneficiaries.
-Despite the fact that it has a U.S. trustee and is subject to South Dakota law, it can be structured in a way that it remains “foreign» for the lifetime of the non-U.S. settlor, thereby retaining all benefits of an offshore trust.
+Despite the fact that it has a U.S. trustee and is subject to South Dakota law, it can be structured to remain «foreign» for the lifetime of the non-U.S. settlor and thus retain all the benefits of an offshore trust.

-A U.S. non-grantor trust provides a variety of advantages for its beneficiaries: the U.S. beneficiaries are only taxed on what they receive from the trust; it protects the U.S. beneficiaries from U.S. estate tax; if structured properly, it also protects them from future creditors (2-year fraudulent conveyance claw back period).
+A non-grantor trust offers its beneficiaries a variety of advantages: the U.S. beneficiaries are taxed only on what they receive from the trust; it protects the U.S. beneficiaries from U.S. estate tax; if structured properly, it also protects them from future creditors (2-year fraudulent conveyance claw back period).

-A directed trust allows an international family to appoint an external investment advisor/manager in charge of the trust’s investment management and who directs the trustee as to how the trust assets must be invested, usually pursuant to a defined investment policy.
-As this U.S. trust relieves the trustee from all investment responsibilities and is recognized by South Dakota statute, it permits greater investment freedom than would ordinarily be permissible in a «regular» trust.
+A directed trust allows an international family to appoint an external investment advisor/manager to take responsibility for the trust’s investment management and directs the trustee on how to invest the trust assets, usually pursuant to a defined investment policy.
+As this trust relieves the trustee from all investment responsibilities and is recognized by South Dakota statute, it permits greater investment freedom than would ordinarily be permissible in a «regular» trust.

-A life insurance trust purchases U.S. life insurance for the benefit of its beneficiaries.
-Properly structured life insurance can defer federal income taxes and allow federal and state income tax-free withdrawals by the U.S. beneficiaries.
+A life insurance trust acquires a U.S. life insurance for the benefit of its beneficiaries.
+A properly structured life insurance can defer federal income tax and allow U.S. beneficiaries to make federal and state income tax-free withdrawals.
 South Dakota has the lowest rate of state insurance premium tax in the U.S.

-South Dakota trust law allows the creation of trusts for charitable, educational, religious, or other public use purposes.
-The grantor of the U.S. trust maintains the power to enforce the charitable trust or may designate persons for such purposes.
-In the event of default, the attorney general will ensure the enforcement of such trusts by proper proceedings in the courts.
-U.S. trusts for lawful non-charitable purposes may be established in South Dakota since it neither has a law rule against perpetuities nor a rule limiting the duration of non-charitable purpose trusts.
+South Dakota trust law allows trusts to be established for charitable, educational, religious or other public purposes.
+The grantor of the trust maintains the power to enforce the charitable trust or may designate persons for such purposes.
+In the event of default, the attorney general ensures the enforcement of such trusts by proper proceedings in the courts.
+Trusts for lawful, non-charitable purposes can be created in South Dakota, as there is no legal provision against perpetuity nor is there a rule limiting the duration of trusts without charitable purpose.

-A qualified domestic trust is a unique instrument for preserving the marital deduction on transfers from a decedent to his/her surviving spouse which is otherwise not available where the recipient spouse is not a U.S. citizen.
-A «QDOT» permits deferral of U.S. estate tax, although not avoidance.
+A qualified domestic trust is a unique instrument for preserving the marital deductions on transfers from a testator to his/her surviving spouse which are otherwise unavailable if the receiving spouse is not a U.S. citizen.
+A «QDOT» permits a deferral of U.S. estate tax, but it does not permit tax avoidance.